 Vaccination is the best protection against COVID-19 and its complications.
-Pfizer vaccine is recommended for people age 12 and over.
-Moderna vaccine is recommended for people age 18 and over.
+Pfizer vaccine and Moderna vaccine are approuved for people age 12 and over.
+For youth ages 12 to 17 years, Pfizer vaccine is recommended.

 Pfizer vaccine or Moderna vaccine require 2 doses.
 After 2 doses, Pfizer vaccine or Moderna vaccine efficacy is more than 90%.
 The 2nd dose should be given at least 4 weeks after the 1st dose.
-This 2nd dose is required to further reduce transmission, increase protection especially against some variants and duration of protection.
+This 2nd dose is required to increase protection especially against some variants and duration of protection.
 It is therefore important to continue to apply health measures until a majority of the population has received 2 doses of vaccine.